PPUC/config-tool/README.md

 Install [hombrew](https://brew.sh/) and
 [DDEV](https://ddev.readthedocs.io/en/stable/).

-Hust follow the instructions for your operating system.
+Just follow the instructions for your operating system.
 But even if not documented well, even for Linux we recommended to install DDEV via `brew`!
 The PPUC ecosystem will require homebrew anyway.
 And it is always better to use a package manager.